Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ### Dockerfile-reference Installation Script

-This Dokcerfile contains the script used to build the dockerfile image with sesntivie information inputted.
+This is script used to build the dockerfile image with sesntivie information inputted.
 This will be used a demonstration as to how to implement gitignore for the Dockerfile.

 ```bash
 # Use the latest version of the Amazon Linux base image